The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Develop a business application using SAP Cloud Application Programming Model (CAP).
 Start on your local environment and deploy to SAP Cloud Platform.

-Use Document Information Extraction (a service of SAP AI Business Services in SAP Cloud Platform) to process a document in PDF format that has content in headers and tables.
+Use Document Information Extraction (a service of SAP AI Business Services in SAP Cloud Platform) to process business documents that have content in headers and tables.

 Use Data Attribute Recommendation (one of the SAP AI Business Services in SAP Cloud Platform) to classify entities such as products, stores and users into multiple classes, using free text, numbers and categories.

-Enrich the information extracted from documents with existing master data, for example, to match enrichment data entities with the extracted header fields from processed documents in PDF format that have content in headers and tables.
+Enrich the information extracted from documents with existing master data, for example, to match enrichment data entities with the extracted header fields from business documents that have content in headers and tables.
 To do so, use machine learning with Document Information Extraction, one of the SAP AI Business Services in SAP Cloud Platform.

-Process customer service requests – either with Postman or Jupyter Notebooks – using machine learning and Service Ticket Intelligence, one of the SAP AI Business Services in SAP Cloud Platform.
+Classify customer service requests and get solution recommendations – either with Postman or Jupyter Notebooks – using machine learning and Service Ticket Intelligence, one of the SAP AI Business Services in SAP Cloud Platform.

 Use the SAP Cloud Platform SDK for iOS to build an Image Classification app.
 Learn how to use Create ML to train an Image Classification model and implement the categorization with the help of Apple’s Vision framework.